 It always starts out good, with my giving 110% with great intensity and determination, but very few things can hold my interest over the long-term.
 Now don’t get me wrong, I finished the really important things, and I was in law enforcement/public safety for over 25 years, and I have a college degree (after two decades and lots of night classes…lol)!
 But there is always something new catching my eye, and I don’t want to miss out on anything!

-As I kept reading, I realized that Ali wasn’t telling me to quit having ideas, just to stop trying to act on each and every one of them!
+So, imagine how offended I was (at first) when I read Ali’s first step: Stop starting new projects!!
+What?
+How is that even possible?
+My first reaction was one of immediate resistance.
+As I kept reading, I realized that Ali wasn’t telling me to quit having ideas and interests, rather just to stop trying to act on each and every one of them!
 Hello!!
 How easy is that!
-Just stop trying to enact them all!
-Stop trying to instantly begin a manuscript with each and every idea.
+Just stop trying to do them all — this week!
+Right?

 It almost made too much sense.
-I realized that I don’t have to turn each and every idea I have into a novel.
-Her suggestion is to create an idea file where ideas can be jotted down to be revisited at a later time after you complete current projects.
-For me this is a great idea and something that I do already, but I just never grasped the concept of leaving the ideas there.
+Her suggestion is to create an idea file where ideas and interests can be jotted down to be revisited at a later time after you complete current projects.
+They don’t go anywhere, they are there waiting patiently for me whenever I want am ready to start something new.

 - Active Projects – these have a definite purpose, are in accordance with your current goals, and still excite and inspire you.